 Female cops, firemen, FBI agents and (increasingly) soldiers are subjected to less vigorous physical requirements, which means the people on the job to protect and serve are less able to do the job than they should be.

 Feminism leads to increased power for the state.
 Society has a very strong interest in protecting women and children.
-Feminism can’t undo that fact of nature, but what it has done is shifted that responsibility from husbands to the nanny state.
+Feminism can’t undo that fact of nature, but what it has done is shifted that responsibility from husbands and extended families to the nanny state.
 As more women enter the workforce, more children are left in day care, and that gets the state more and more involved.
 When marriages break up (remember that women file for divorce more often than men), the state goes after “dead beat dads” to collect money for the woman.

 The feminist movement has caused the increasingly powerful state to (1) force men to provide for women (even when women leave or divorce the men), (2) provide for women when men aren’t available to do so, and (3) provide for children.